terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

 tunnel_detection_time | null | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
 Must be a number in the range [20-600].
-Default is 60. tags | null | Map of tags to assign to the gateway. enable_multi_tier_transit |	false |	Switch to enable multi tier transit
+Default is 60. tags | null | Map of tags to assign to the gateway. enable_multi_tier_transit |	false |	Switch to enable multi tier transit local_as_number | | Transit GW AS Number.
+Mandatory when multi tier transit is enabled.

 ### Outputs
 Outputs